-The air in Stranglethorn Vale carried an ever-present humidity that easily made someone feel like they had just stepped out of a hot shower and into the blazing summer heat.
-It was not uncommon to see travellers and soldiers alike shedding their armor as they moved through the temperate zone.
+The air in the Wooded Vale carried an ever-present humidity that easily made someone feel like they had just stepped out of a hot shower and into the blazing summer heat.
+It was not uncommon to see travelers and soldiers alike shedding their armor as they moved through the temperate zone.

-Iliera shifted through the underbrush, trying not to disturb any of the wildlife that lurked in the thick jungle as she made her way from the Alliance outpost to her destination.
-The walk had not taken long, and the flight down from Stormwind had been almost pleasant.
+Iliera shifted through the underbrush, trying not to disturb any of the wildlife that lurked in the thick jungle as she made her way from the Stonehaven outpost to her destination.
+The walk had not taken long, and the flight down from the city had been almost pleasant.
 The only drawback, now that she was here, was that her glowing aura seemed to draw the attention of every insect in the vale.

 She wore a simple robe, covering her thick plate armor as best she could, but she still generated a fair amount of noise as she trudged along.
 There was little doubt that her target would know she was coming long before she finally arrived.

 She was here for one thing and one thing alone.

 Klick Slickwizzle wasn’t a man without his merits.
 He had joined the SmokeWeasel Cartel after a tragic accident at a company worksite claimed his parents.
 The various trade owners weren’t the worst people to work for, but they certainly didn’t care about his overall well-being.
 They paid for him and expected their due in return.

 He had taken up management of the logging division in the northern vale with the intent to avoid any of the latest conflicts.
 Out here in the depths of a balmy jungle he assumed he would be able to steer clear of any adventure-loving heroes.